siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-the-future-of-encryption-post-quantum-cryptography.md

-In this blog post, we’ll explore the importance of post-quantum cryptography, the challenges it addresses, and the future of encryption in a quantum-powered world.
+In this article, we’ll explore the importance of post-quantum cryptography, the challenges it addresses, and the future of encryption in a quantum-powered world.
 ## The Current State of Encryption